Chase Sapphire Reserve® vs Sapphire Preferred®

-Chase’s Sapphire Preferred and Sapphire Reserve cards are super popular travel rewards cards with a lot in common.
-Both earn Chase Ultimate Rewards points which are transferrable to multiple hotel and airline partners.
+Both earn Chase Ultimate Rewards points, which are transferable to multiple hotel and airline partners.
 Both earn bonus points for travel and dining.
-Both can be used to pay for travel with points at better than 1 cent per point value.
+Both can use rewards to pay for some travel at a better-than-1-cent-per-point value.
 Both offer excellent travel protections and no foreign transaction fees.
-And both can make points earned on Chase Freedom cards and select Chase Ink cards more valuable because you can move those “cash back” points to your Sapphire Preferred or Sapphire Reserve card in order to book travel for better than 1 cent per point, or to transfer points to airline and hotel partners.
+Finally, both can make points earned on Chase Freedom® cards and select Chase Ink® cards more valuable because you can move those “cash back” points to your Sapphire Preferred or Sapphire Reserve card to book travel or transfer points to airline and hotel partners.

-Which card is best for you?
-Each card has its own pluses and minuses along with the wildly different annual fees ($550 vs $95).
-In this post, you’ll find a side by side comparison of each card’s benefits, perks and travel & purchase protections in an attempt to help you sort that question out.
+Each card has its pluses and minuses, along with the wildly different annual fees.
+In this post, you’ll find a side-by-side comparison of each card’s benefits, perks, and travel & purchase protections that will appeal (or not appeal) to different people in drastically different ways.

-Before diving into the details of each card, it’s important to mention that the best card for you right now is almost certainly whichever one offers the better welcome bonus.
-Later, you can always call Chase to ask about product changing to the other card.
-At the time of this writing, there’s no question that the Sapphire Preferred card is the better starting point because Chase is offering an amazing 100,000 point offer (please check the offer here to see if it is still available).
+However, before diving into the details of each card, it’s important to mention that the best card for you right now may very well be whichever one offers the better welcome offer.
+Later, you can always call Chase to ask about changing to the other card after the first year.

 Overview

-If there is such a thing as a “classic” credit card, the Chase Sapphire Preferred card is it and it’s not hyperbole to say that it changed the world of credit card rewards when it was originally launched in 2009.
-Not only was it novel for having multiple spending category bonuses, it also offered the ability to earn flexible Chase Ultimate Rewards points, allowing cardholders to transfer earnings to hotel and airline loyalty programs.
+If there is such a thing as a “classic” credit card, the Chase Sapphire Preferred card is it, and it’s not hyperbole to say that it changed the world of credit card rewards when it was originally launched in 2009.
+Not only was it novel to have multiple spending-category bonuses, but it also offered the ability to earn flexible Chase Ultimate Rewards points, allowing cardholders to transfer earnings to hotel and airline loyalty programs.

-However, when the Sapphire Reserve card first debuted several years later, it was clearly a better choice than the Sapphire Preferred for most folks who travel.
-It sported 3X rewards on travel and dining compared to the Preferred card’s 2X earnings in both categories at that time.
-The Sapphire Reserve offered (and continues to offer) cardholders 1.5 cents per point value towards travel booked through Chase vs. the 1.25 cents per point that the Preferred card provides.
+However, when the Sapphire Reserve card debuted several years later, it was clearly a better choice than the Sapphire Preferred for most travelers.
+It sported 3X rewards on travel and dining, compared to the Preferred card’s 2X earnings in both categories (at the time).
+The Sapphire Reserve offered cardholders 1.5 cents per point toward travel booked through Chase, compared with 1.25 cents per point on the Preferred card.
 The Reserve also had a slew of benefits not available to Preferred cardholders, including a Priority Pass membership.

-Initially, the Sapphire Reserve cost $450 per year, but the automatic $300 yearly travel credit that the card comes with made it seem more like a $150 card.
+Initially, the Sapphire Reserve cost $450 per year, but the card’s automatic $300 yearly travel credit made it feel more like a $150 card.
 In this light, the $95 Sapphire Preferred card didn’t fare well by comparison.
-After all, with only a net $55 per year extra, you could get better perks, better point earnings and better value for your points.
+After all, with only a net $55 per year extra, you could get better perks, better point earnings, and better value for your points.

-Things started changing when Chase increased the Sapphire Reserve annual fee to $550.
-Now, the Sapphire Reserve is like a $255 per year card after the $300 rebate, making it substantially more expensive than the Sapphire Preferred.
-Then Chase increased the Sapphire Preferred card’s dining earning to 3x, equaling the dining earnings that the Reserve card offers.
+Things started changing when Chase increased the Sapphire Reserve annual fee to $550, and now up to $795.
+Now, the Sapphire Reserve is more like a $ 495-per-year card after the $300 rebate, making it substantially more expensive than the Sapphire Preferred.
+Chase has also increased the Sapphire Preferred card’s dining earnings to 3X, matching the Reserve card’s offer.
+The new Reserve card’s earnings on flights and hotels have been bumped up to 4X, but as part of that change, the travel category is now limited to just those two types of purchases; all other travel earns a paltry 1X.

 Chase Sapphire Reserve vs Preferred